Jtog123/Beanstalk_Language/README.md

 # Timeline and Milestones

 Week 1 - 2:  Build the underlying Chunk data structures needed to hold instructions.\
-Week 2 - 4: Book builds the VM before the lexer, testing hardcoded instructions.\
+Week 2 - 4: Book builds the VM before the scanner, testing hardcoded instructions.\
 Week 4 - 5: Building the scanner.\
 Week 5 - 6: Parsing basic expressions.
 More dynamic instruction testing.\
 Week 6 - 7: Implementing string, local variables, and global variables by this point.\